pdgcam/CSD3/README.md

 Long jobs can run with wall times (i.e. real execution times) of up to 7 days.

 Long job QoS is not given by default.
-To use long jobs, please contact the support [portal](https://jira.hpc.cam.ac.uk/servicedesk/customer/portals) to describe details of the jobs and explain why long jobs are necessary.
+To use long jobs, please contact the support [portal](https://jira.hpc.cam.ac.uk/servicedesk/customer/portals) or email ``` support@hpc.cam.ac.uk ``` to describe details of the jobs and explain why long jobs are necessary.

+Long jobs need to use -long variants of the usual partitions (skylake-long, knl-long, pascal-long).

 # Mandatory parameters for CSD3's SLURM script